 In the case of a new entry of a co-spokesperson, the DFG requires confirmation from the co-applicant institution, signed by the co-spokesperson and the head of the institution, that the new co-spokesperson will assume all tasks for which they are responsible and which concern the respective consortium.

 The later inclusion of further participants is only permitted in exceptional cases.
-For this reason, the DFG must expressly agree to the admission of new participants.
-Three criteria are consistently checked for this purpose:
+For this reason, the DFG must explicitly approve the inclusion of new participants.
+This involves consistent verification of the following points:

 A participating institution must submit a Letter of Commitment signed by the head of the institution.
-In the case of a participating individual, an informal confirmation is sufficient as no funds can be forwarded to individuals.
+In the case of an individual person, the Letter of Commitment only needs to be signed by the person themselves, not by the head of the institution, since no funds may be transferred to participating individuals.

-Consortia are requested to pass on information on the admission of new participating institutions/individuals to the NFDI Directorate.
+Consortia are requested to pass on details of the inclusion of newly participating institutions/persons to the NFDI Directorate.

 From July 1st 2024 organizations belonging to a consortium can invoice business trips either in accordance with the travel expense act applicable to the applicant institution or in accordance with the law applicable to the billing institution.
 The consortia are asked to communicate their chosen variant by e-mail to the DFG (nfdi@dfg.d).
 The reported variant must then be used for invoicing all trips of all institutions in the relevant consortium.
 It is not possible to retroactively change invoicing modalities, for example concerning trips started or billed before July 1st 2024.